1. Captains of Teams are responsible for ensuring that:

 c. be available either on the course or in the clubhouse;

-d. if playing in a team, appoint a deputy to act on her behalf until the match is completed.
+d. if playing in a team, appoint a non-playing club member as a deputy to act on her behalf until the match is completed (optional)

 4. Team Captains are responsible for ensuring that:

-a. team members play in handicap order and carry a current R & A Rules book;
+a. team members play in playing handicap order and comply with the R & A Rules of Golf;

 b. reserves, if any, are present and ready to play if required;